nan0/air-manager-instrument_lxnax-s10x/README.md

 - Speed to fly indicator
 - Blue arrow : MacCready setting
 - Switching off the screen when master is off
+- Adding a splashscreen when booting the vario

 ### 1.1.0 _Released [[Video review here]](https://youtu.be/dhCVyx4by5A)_
 - Yellow bar : min/ max vario